I am the nest from which the great blue heron springs.

 and thus do I me nourish every living thing herein

 with my authentic self and my unconquerable song,

 my passion unquenchable and my me a sacred throng

 of birth from death and life lept up in winds, in rain and dew

 I am nest, stone and embers singing always clear for you.

-and thus it is unholy ground is clean, hallowed once more,
+and thus it is unholy ground is cleaned, hallowed once more,

-and every living thing eat, drink in ever opened door
+and every living thing’s communion, ever opened door